 Refunds are made for a student who withdraws or is withdrawn from the Institution prior to the completion of his/her program and are based on the tuition billed for the payment period or period of enrollment in which the Student withdraws, according to the Refund Calculation set forth below.
 Refunds will be based on the total charge incurred by the Student at the time of withdrawal, not the amount the Student has actually paid.
-When a Student withdraws from the institution, s/he must complete a student withdrawal form with the Institution's Registrar/Student Records Manager.
 The date from which refunds will be determined is the last date of recorded attendance.
 Refunds will be made within 45 calendar days of the notification of an official withdrawal or date of determination of withdrawal by the Institution.
 Students who withdraw, or are withdrawn prior to the end of the payment period or period of enrollment are subject to the Return of Title IV Funds Policy noted below which may increase their balance due to the Institution.
 If there is a balance due to the Institution after all Title IV funds have been returned, this balance will be due immediately, unless a cash payment agreement for this balance has been approved by the Institution.
-Concorde does not refund charges for books issued to the Student unless the books are returned in new and unused condition within 14 calendar days following the date of receipt or Student withdrawal.
+Concorde does not refund charges for booklist items issued to the Student unless the items are returned in new and unused condition within 14 calendar days following the date of receipt or Student withdrawal.
 Credit balances due to the Student of less than \$5 (after all Title IV refunds have been made) will not be refunded unless requested by the Student